 Papers are always due at the start of class on the day they are due.
 All late papers will be penalized half a grade per day late starting 5 minutes after the start of the class.
 If you are going to miss class on the day a paper is due I will still expect it to be turned in on Canvas if it is a final draft, or emailed to me if it is an early draft.
-Turn in a hard copy of the paper when you return to class.
+Turn in a hard copy of the paper when you return to class (I grade hard copies so I will not grade your paper until I have it).
 Early papers are always accepted.
 Note: The Canvas Deadline for final drafts is the same day it is due and the late policy applies even if you turn in your final draft in class.